assamite/itm_project/docs/source/base_data/final.rst

 For (b) we observed, that the original data was given with floating point precision at most 3.
-This leads to the fact that storing 3 digits of residual decimals will be sufficient to obtain any of the original data points when combined with the plane model used in calculating the residual.
+This leads to the fact that storing 3 digits of residual decimals will be sufficient to obtain any of the original data points when combined with the plane model used in calculating the residual -- given the side information.
 We rounded each residual's decimal part to a fixed floating point precision 3 and concatenated the results as a string, which yielded us a string of length 60000.
 This string was then Huffman coded using each character, i.e. digits from 0 to 9, as individual symbol.